Back to Blog

 Step 4: Reserve for Post-Launch

-Set aside at least 20% of your total app budget for the first year of post-launch maintenance, hosting, and minor improvements.
-An app that does not evolve after launch quickly becomes stale.
+Set aside at least 20% of your total app budget for the first year of post-launch maintenance, hosting, and small improvements.
+An app that does not evolve after launch quickly goes stale.

 Pricing Models: Fixed Price vs Hourly vs Dedicated Team

-The engagement model you choose affects both cost and risk distribution.
+The engagement model you pick affects both cost and risk.

 Fixed Price

 How it works: You and the development company agree on a detailed scope document and a fixed price.
-The company delivers the agreed scope for the agreed price.
+The company delivers the agreed scope for that price.

-Best for: Well-defined projects with clear requirements and limited likelihood of changes.
+Best for: well-defined projects with clear requirements and little chance of change.
 Simple to medium complexity apps where the scope can be fully documented upfront.

-Cons: Any change beyond the agreed scope requires a change request with additional cost.
-Companies pad fixed-price quotes to account for uncertainty, so you may pay a premium for the predictability.
-There is less flexibility to pivot based on feedback during development.
+Cons: any change beyond the agreed scope needs a change request with extra cost.
+Companies often pad fixed-price quotes to cover uncertainty, so you may pay a premium for the predictability.
+There is less room to pivot based on feedback during development.

 Time and Material (Hourly)

-How it works: You pay for the actual hours worked at an agreed hourly or daily rate.
-The scope can evolve throughout the project.
+How it works: you pay for the actual hours worked at an agreed hourly or daily rate.
+The scope can evolve as the project goes.

-Pros: Full flexibility.
-You only pay for what is actually built.
+Pros: full flexibility.
+You only pay for what actually gets built.
 Easy to adjust priorities sprint by sprint.

-Cons: Less budget predictability.
+Cons: less budget predictability.
 Without strong project management, costs can spiral.
-Requires active involvement from your side to manage priorities.
+Needs active involvement from your side to manage priorities.

 Dedicated Team

-How it works: You hire a team (developers, designers, QA) that works exclusively on your project for a monthly fee.
-It is essentially staff augmentation with the development company handling recruitment, HR, and infrastructure.
+How it works: you hire a team (developers, designers, QA) that works only on your project for a monthly fee.
+It is essentially staff augmentation, with the development company handling recruitment, HR, and infrastructure.

-Best for: Long-term projects, ongoing product development, or companies that want an extension of their internal team without the overhead of direct hiring in India.
+Best for: long-term projects, ongoing product development, or companies that want an extension of their internal team without the overhead of hiring directly in India.

-Cons: Higher minimum commitment (typically 3-6 months).
-Requires management overhead from your side.
-Monthly costs continue whether the team is at full utilization or not.
+Cons: higher minimum commitment, typically 3-6 months.
+Needs management overhead from your side.
+Monthly costs continue whether the team is fully utilized or not.

 A Realistic Budget Summary for 2026

-To bring everything together, here is what different types of apps typically cost for complete development (design through launch) with an Indian development team in 2026:
+Here is what different types of apps typically cost for complete development, design through launch, with an Indian development team in 2026:

 App Type Cost Range (INR) Timeline